-Through the Safety and Justice Challenge, we will engage in a long-term strategy of investment in local reform, research, experimentation, and communications intended to create national demand for local justice reform as a means of reducing over-incarceration in America.
+Through the Safety and Justice Challenge, we will engage in a long-term strategy of investment in local reform, research, experimentation, and communications intended to increase national demand for local justice reform.

-We will complement our funding of jurisdictions with investments in research and data analytics to explore the use of jail in America and to document the experience of local jurisdictions that succeed in building safer, more efficient, and more just criminal justice systems.
+We complement our funding of jurisdictions with investments in research and data analysis to explore the use of jail in America and to document the experience of local jurisdictions that succeed in building safer, more efficient, and more just criminal justice systems.
 We also support national professional and policy organizations to mobilize specific system actors and constituencies.

-While we are not accepting unsolicited proposals at this time, we are always eager to hear new ideas and perspectives.
+We are not accepting unsolicited proposals at this time.
+However, contact us to share new ideas and perspectives.